pwang649/myWiki/docs/Robotics/Control/State-Space.md

 ## Types of Uncertainty

-Uncertainty in a dynamical system can le classified as structued or unstructured uncertainty.
+Uncertainty in a dynamic system can be classified as structured or unstructured uncertainty.
 In this section, we will study these two types of uncertainties.

 ### Unstructured Uncertainty

 Uncertainty is not characterized and modeled in an informed fashion.
-Typically, this type of uncertainty is used to account for unmodeled dynamics, high frequency modes in the system, etc. Unstructured uncertainty models are often simpler to set up but are often made conservative.
+Typically, this type of uncertainty is used to account for unmodeled dynamics, high-frequency modes in the system, etc. Unstructured uncertainty models are often simpler to set up but are often made conservative.

 A common choice is to model the uncertainty as an additive uncertainty, i.e.,